Pet Stains and Odor Cleaning

 The best way to safely and effectively remove pet stains from the carpet is to call in the professionals.
 If water is used to clean a stain, you must have a powerful extraction system to remove all the water, dirt and urine residue.
 Only professional cleaning machines have the power that is necessary to safely remove the moisture and lingering pee stains.

-We also have specially designed chemicals that will neutralize the urine and encourage the proteins to release from the carpet fibers.
+We also have specially designed products that will neutralize the urine and encourage the proteins to release from the carpet fibers.
 Every layer of the carpet, backing and padding is treated with our special, deep-penetrating cleaner to ensure that the area is truly clean and the stain is removed.

 Allowing the stain to soak through the padding and into the sub-floor can result in costly damages.
 Keep your carpet fresh and clean by choosing to call the professionals at 2nd Generation Carpet Cleaning today.